RobbinBaauw/gourd/README.md

 # Obtaining the manual

-To user and maintainer documentation run `cargo build --release --no-default-features --features documentation -vv`.
+To build user and maintainer documentation run `cargo build --release --no-default-features --features documentation -vv`.

 These are built into HTML, PDF, and `man` formats.

-To build technical documentation run `cargo doc --release --document-private-items`.
+To build code documentation run `cargo doc --release --document-private-items`.

 This is built into HTML.